venmo/VENTouchLock/README.md

 Usage
 -----

-### 1. Create a Splash view controller
+### 1. Create a splash view controller
-VENTouchLock requires a custom Splash view controller in order to hide the contents of your app during app-switch and present the Touch ID prompt and Passcode view controller.
+VENTouchLock requires a custom splash view controller to hide the contents of your app during app-switch and present the Touch ID prompt or passcode view controller.
 In order to create one, subclass ```VENTouchLockSplashViewController``` and override its ```init``` function with any customization.
-The Splash view controller is usually a good place to give your users the option to logout in case another user is attempting to sign in.
+The splash view controller is usually a good place to give your users the option to logout in case another user is attempting to sign in.

 ### 2. Start the framework
 Add the VENTouchLock header file to your app delegate.
 Import this header in any of your implementation files to use the framework.